MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/azure-expressroute.md

 - MOE150
 - BCS160
 ms.assetid: 6d2534a2-c19c-4a99-be5e-33a0cee5d3bd
-description: "Learn how Azure ExpressRoute is used with Office 365 and how to plan the network implementation project that will be required if you are deploying Azure ExpressRoute for use with Office 365.
-Infrastructure and platform services running in Azure will often benefit by addressing network architecture and performance considerations.
-We recommend ExpressRoute for Azure in these cases.
-Software as a Service offerings like Office 365 and Dynamics 365 have been built to be accessed securely and reliably via the Internet.
-Accordingly, we only recommend ExpressRoute for these applications in specific scenarios.
-You can read about Internet performance and security and when you might consider Azure ExpressRoute for Office 365 in the article Network connectivity to Office 365."
+description: "Learn how Azure ExpressRoute is used with Office 365 and how to plan the network implementation project that will be required if you are deploying Azure ExpressRoute for use with Office 365."
 ---

 # Azure ExpressRoute for Office 365